LafontRapnouilTristan/metabarcoding_pipelino/README.md

 Pipeline for raw NGS metabarcoding data processing using a combination of the OBItools, dada2 and sumaclust.

-You'll find parameters TEST used by the pipeline in the [config file](config/config.yaml).
+You'll find parameters used by the pipeline in the [config file](config/config.yaml).

 A DAG of the pipeline is available [here](dag/dag.svg).